Meet Luna and James—The Travel Vloggers Who Invited You into Their Bedroom

 their YouTube channel a YouTube Channel that illegally appropriates their content, you might not even notice the difference.
 They use the same editing style and camera techniques that are popular with a thousand other vloggers—with dreamy, royalty-free music playing over slow-motion street views, close-ups of food, and shots of Luna applying her makeup.

-Occasionally their videos will make reference to other websites where they share different kinds of content, but for the most part there is little to distinguish these vlogs from hundreds of similar videos that are uploaded every day.
+Occasionally their videos will make reference to other websites where they share different kinds of content, but for the most part, there's little to distinguish these vlogs from hundreds of similar videos that are uploaded every day.

 Maybe the camera lingers a little longer on a shot of Luna in a revealing outfit—already a favorite tactic of travel vloggers—but honestly the biggest indication that there is something off about these safe for work clips is the fact that they are not more popular.
 Luna and James built their shared career through other platforms, where they share parts of their life that wouldn't be allowed on YouTube.